 This one is especially a problem for retail.
-The customer wants to be able to try on and see what works.
-The root cause is that online buyer’s unreliable information about sizing and appearance.
-No one wants to get a purchase and realize it doesn’t fit or isn’t the right color and then be stuck without options.
+The customer wants to try it on and see what works.
+The root cause is online buyers’ unreliable information about sizing and appearance.
+No one wants to make a purchase, realize it doesn’t fit or isn’t the right color, and then be stuck without options.

 How to reduce returns

-You’ll never completely eliminate returns.
-It’s all part and parcel of running a business, whether it’s online or brick-and-mortar.
-But that doesn’t mean you can’t put a big dent in the number of returns you have to process.
+You’ll never eliminate returns.
+It’s all part and parcel of running a business, whether online or brick-and-mortar.
+But that doesn’t mean you can’t put a big dent in the number of returns you must process.

 1. Show them the goods

-But you can go farther with images.
-Show your stuff off in ways that let it come alive.
+But you can go further with images.
+Show your products off in ways that let them come alive.